Just Another Runner’s Story May 2020 Written By Gale Fischer

 Running would take Julian to new heights after graduation but he considers one of his high school accomplishments to be his most memorable moment as a runner.
 "I was voted MVP for my team my senior year."

 Julian's success in high school would carry over tremendously on the local and national racing scene.
 "In 2016 I ran my first half marathon, the Borgess Half.
-My fastest Half- Marathon is 1:16 at the Borgess Half Marathon in 2017.
-I trained with the KAR Beyond.
-My first marathon was the 2018 Grand Rapids Last Chance BQ.2 with a time of 2:54.
-I ran the Monumental in November of 2018 finishing with a time of 2:58.
-I ran Boston in 2019 with a time of 3:05."
-Julian became the first ever Special Olympian from the state of Michigan to compete in the Boston Marathon.
+My fastest Half-marathon is one hour and sixteen minutes at the Borgess Half Marathon in 2017.
+I trained with the KAR Beyond group.
+My first marathon was the 2018 Grand Rapids Last Chance BQ.2 with a time of two hours and fifty-four minutes.
+I ran the Monumental in November of 2018 finishing with a time of two hours and fifty-eight minutes.
+I ran the Boston Marathon in 2019 with a time of three hours and five minutes."
+Julian became the first-ever Special Olympian from the state of Michigan to compete in the Boston Marathon.

 Julian was making a name for himself as a young adult runner locally, but his talents as a runner would take him to the national scene in 2018.
 "In the summer of 2018, I ran in the Special Olympics Nationals in Seattle.
-I ran in the in the 10,000 meters, winning it with a time of 35:18.
-I also won the 3,000 meters finishing in 9:29, and the 5,000 meters with a time of 16:26."
+I ran in the ten thousand meters, winning it with a time of thirty-five minutes and eighteen seconds.
+I also won the three-thousand meters finishing in nine minutes and twenty-nine seconds, and the five-thousand meters with a time of 1sixteen minutes and twenty-six seconds."

 Julian's times easily allowed him to claim championship status as a Special Olympian but his times are amazing for any runner.
 His success at the National Special Olympics competition in Seattle would not go unnoticed at home.
 He has become somewhat of a celebrity in Southwest Michigan.
 "I was granted a key to the city by Bobby Hopewell, Kalamazoo's mayor, after returning from Seattle."

 In the weeks since I sat down to interview Julian, he has continued to step up his game with the start of the summer road racing season.
-Over Memorial Day Weekend, Julian took home hardware, winning the Run to Climax, a 7K race.
-He posted an official finishing time of 24:03, good for an average pace of 5:32 per mile coming in almost a minute ahead of his challenger.
-A few weeks later he claimed another victory, finishing first in the Cereal City Classic 10K race with a time of 32:24.
+Over Memorial Day Weekend, Julian took home hardware, winning the Run to Climax, a seven-kilometer race.
+He posted an official finishing time of twenty-four minutes and three seconds, good for an average pace of five minutes and thirty-two seconds per mile, coming in almost a minute ahead of his challenger.
+A few weeks later he claimed another victory, finishing first in the Cereal City Classic ten-kilometer race with a time of thirty-two minutes and twenty-four seconds.

 Although Julian's running accomplishments over the last few years have no doubt helped to fuel his love for the sport, the joy that he receives from running lies well beyond first-place finishes.
 "I love the adventure.
 It takes you to new and old places in the community.
 It helps you make friends.
 It’s a good form of transportation."
 Whether one is a competitive runner or just out there to become an all-around healthier individual, running can provide adventure and friendship.